Zywave/booster/src/_areas/design-system/patterns/layouts.md

 ## Best practices

-* Avoid adding too many call-to-action buttons or links.
-There should only be one primary call-to-action per card.
 * Avoid icon buttons in the footer as they aren't clear enough.
 * Avoid overlapping text on a background image
 * Do not stack action buttons on mobile